algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 | Eric LARCHEVEQUE | ALGOSUP's Co-Founder | [LinkedIn](https://www.linkedin.com/in/ericlarch/)              |
 | Natacha BOEZ     | ALGOSUP's Co-Founder | [LinkedIn](https://www.linkedin.com/in/natacha-boez-913a33167/) |

-## 1.2 - Usage
+## 1.3 - Usage
 [*(Back to top)*](#toc)

+Provide a reliable security solution for individual users of medium to high-end skis and snowboards.

 Develop an innovative anti-theft device for sports equipment and expand its application to other sectors such as camping gear, musical instruments, and locker rooms.

-Provide a reliable security solution for individual users of medium to high-end skis and snowboards.

-### 1.2.1 - Requirements
+### 1.3.1 - Requirements
 - [Arduino IDE](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjm4NzL6_OEAxVTUaQEHfAYB8MQmhN6BAhVEAI&url=https%3A%2F%2Ffr.wikipedia.org%2Fwiki%2FArduino&usg=AOvVaw36wKonvDZOyb7wbdqDRmEy&opi=89978449) - Arduino is an Italian open-source hardware and software company, project, and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital devices.
 - [VS Code](https://code.visualstudio.com/download) - Visual Studio Code is a free source-code editor made by Microsoft for Windows, Linux and macOS.
 - [C/C++ for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) - C/C++ for Visual Studio Code is an extension for VS Code that provides IntelliSense, debugging, and code browsing support for C and C++ code.

-The software is developed using the 23<sup>rd</sup> version of the C++ language.
+The software is developed using the Arduino IDE based on C++.

-### 1.2.2 - Running

 ## 1.4 - Scope